nurunet/fritzbox_exporter/README.md

-# Fritz!Box Upnp statistics exporter for prometheus
+# Fritz!Box Upnp statistics exporter for prometheus (ARCHIVED)

 This exporter exports some variables from an
 [AVM Fritzbox](http://avm.de/produkte/fritzbox/)